nickpamatian/threat-hunting-scenario-persistence-via-suspicious-scheduled-task/README.md

 ### 4. Searched the `DeviceFileEvents` table to detect deletion of the .bat file

-The deletion of not-a-virus.bat was not detected, which may suggest it could be used again in the future.
+No deletion event for not-a-virus.bat was detected, suggesting it may remain available for future use or reactivation.
 Query used to locate events: